garcrich/web-optimization/README.md

 #Access Website

-To access the website, copy and paste the following url into your browsers address bar:
+To access the website, click the link below:

 http://garcrich.github.io/web-optimization/